scipy-conference/scipy_proceedings/papers/randy_paffenroth/00_paffenroth.rst

 Student research projects and theses
 ------------------------------------

-Python has had an important part to play in the author's research since 1997 [Paf99]_.
+Python has had an important part to play in the authors' research since 1997 [Paf99]_.
 Currently, we perform research involving, and mentor students in, several topics revolving around semi-supervised and unsupervised machine learning applied to several different domains,